ucb-bar/chipyard/docs/Chipyard-Basics/Initial-Repo-Setup.rst

 Pre-built Docker Image
 -------------------------------------------

 An alternative to setting up the Chipyard repository locally is to pull the pre-built Docker image from Docker Hub.
-The image comes with all necessary dependencies and toolchains installed.
+The image comes with all dependencies installed, chipyard cloned, and toolchains initialized.
+Each image comes with a tag that corresponds to the version of Chipyard cloned/set-up in that image.
+Not including a tag during the pull will pull the image with the latest version of chipyard.
-First pull the Docker image.
+First, pull the Docker image.
 Run:

 .. code-block:: shell

-    sudo docker pull ucbbar/chipyard-image
+    sudo docker pull ucbbar/chipyard-image:<TAG>

 To run the Docker container in an interactive shell, run: